bminer/node-blade/README.md

 Finally, you can specify which local variables should be passed to the included view template by using the `exposing` keyword.
-By default, Blade will pass the parent's local variables to the included template; however, when using the `exposing` keyword, you can specify exactly which variables are to be exposed to the included template.
+By default, Blade will pass the parent's view locals (not local variables declared with `- var foo = ...`) to the included template; however, when using the `exposing` keyword, you can specify exactly which variables (either view locals or variables declared with `- var foo = ...`) are to be exposed to the included template.

 For example: